 This lecture course explores the most significant political, religious social, economic and cultural developments in sixteenth-century England.
 The main themes of the course are the development of the modern state, the Protestant Reformation, the emergence of a capitalist society, and the growth of political and religious divisions during the reigns of Queen Mary I (1553-1558) and Queen Elizabeth I (1558-1603).
 The lectures are topical and therefore do not follow a strict chronological order.
 Many of the lectures are slide-illustrated.

-Tentative Reading: Susan Brigden, NEW WORLDS, LOST WORLDS: THE RULE OF THE TUDORS, 1485-1603 Christopher Haigh, ENGLISH REFORMATIONS Thomas More, UTOPIA Keith Wrightson, EARTHLY NECESSITIES Christopher Haigh, ELIZABETH I
+Susan Brigden, NEW WORLDS, LOST WORLDS: THE RULE OF THE TUDORS, 1485-1603 Christopher Haigh, ENGLISH REFORMATIONS Thomas More, UTOPIA Keith Wrightson, EARTHLY NECESSITIES Keith Thomas, RELIGION AND THE DECLINE OF MAGIC Christopher Haigh, ELIZABETH I